thetylerwolf/presentation/README.md

 #### firebase

 Firebase configuration component for `<a-scene>`.
-The apiKey, authDomain, databaseURL, and storageBucket are provided by Firebase (go to the Firebase console for your app and click on "Add Firebase to your web app").
+The `apiKey`, `authDomain`, `databaseURL`, and `storageBucket` are provided by Firebase (go to the Firebase console for your app and click on "Add Firebase to your web app").

 The optional channel name allows multiple A-Frame apps, or multiple instances/rooms of the same app, to share one Firebase bucket.
 If no channel is given, 'default' is used.
 The channel name can also be specified in the URL:
 `mysite.com?aframe-firebase-channel=oahu`

 | Property      | Description                     |
 | --------      | -----------                     |